-8. When pasta is done, ladle soup into bowls.
-Serve with sprinkling of parmesan cheese.
+7. When pasta is done, ladle soup into bowls.

 Serves 6 – 8.
 Offer with toasted garlic bread or crackers and a side salad.
 This soup is another candidate to place in the fridge for a day or two which will meld the flavors and render it irresistible.

 Varations: You can certainly use fresh veggies if you prefer fresh to frozen.
 Sometimes frozen veggies hold up better in the soup.
 Use whatever combination of vegetables that you have.
 Sometimes you can come up with some great versions.
 If you happen to have dried shiitake mushrooms, you can add those as well.
 Adds a nice flavor to the soup.
 Regular mushrooms tend to shrink after cooking for a while.
 Adding cooked brown rice is a good option to stretch the soup and provide more fiber.
 If you are abstaining from alcohol, replace the wine with water or vegetable broth.

 Buy yourself a large soup pot from Amazon.com.
 I have this same pot and it’s great: